Breaking Up With Aspartame: Withdrawal Symptoms and How To Overcome Them

 what are the symptoms of aspartame withdrawal

-3 Aspartame Withdrawal Symptom Influencers
+3 Factors That Influence Aspartame Withdrawal Symptoms

-Time Span of Consumption
+#1: Length of Consumption

-Amount Consumed Daily
+#2: Amount Consumed Daily

-Sticking with the soda example, the average carbonated drink has 180 mg of aspartame.
+Sticking with the soda example, the average carbonated drink has 180 mg of aspartame

-Individual Physiology
+#3: Individual Physiology

 aspartame withdrawal